India: Modi's party loses in West Bengal | DW | 02.05.2021

 In Kerala, the Left Democratic Front, led by Pinarayi Vijayan, managed to score a victory.
 In Puducherry, the All India National Congress Party, an ally of the BJP, is in the lead.

-Critics have strongly condemned all political parties, including Modi's ruling BJP, for conducting massive campaign rallies, especially in the states of West Bengal and Assam, in spite of the sharp rise in COVID cases, as India goes through its worst spell since the beginning of the pandemic.
+Critics have strongly condemned all political parties, including Modi's ruling BJP, for conducting massive campaign rallies, especially in the states of West Bengal and Assam.
+The rallies were held in spite of the sharp rise in COVID cases, as India goes through its worst spell since the beginning of the pandemic.

 The state of West Bengal, in particular, is seen as a battleground for power since it is not under control of the BJP.

-According to recent polls reported by national media, the TMC had a lead in West Bengal, while the BJP was leading in Assam.
-Kerala's Left Democratic Front was topping polls, and Tamil Nadu's Dravida Munnetra Kazhagam seemed to have a majority.
-In Pondicherry, an alliance of parties, including the BJP, was leading the polls.
+According to polls reported by national media before the election, the TMC led in West Bengal, while the BJP was ahead in Assam.
+Kerala's Left Democratic Front was topped polls, and Tamil Nadu's Dravida Munnetra Kazhagam was seen as having a majority.
+In Puducherry, an alliance of parties, including the BJP, led the pre-election polls.

 The Election Commission of India has banned victory rallies for the state elections after being sternly criticized by a state High Court for allowing massive campaign gatherings and rallies to continue despite India's second wave.